-The participants either were not taking anti-depressant drugs or had been on a stable dose of antidepressants for at least three months but continued to have symptoms.
-They ranged in age from 18 to 64 with a mean age of 38.4 in the high-dose group and 34.7 in the low-dose group.
-The researchers reported that compliance with the weekly classes was high (meaning they attended the sessions as instructed) and that the participants also practiced yoga at home between classes.
+The participants, who ranged in age from 18 to 64, either were not taking anti-depressant drugs or had been on a stable dose of antidepressants for at least three months but continued to have symptoms.
+They attended sessions as instructed and also practiced yoga at home between classes.

-They concluded that twice-weekly yoga classes plus practice at home might be all that’s needed to gain the benefits seen in this study.
-They said their findings provide preliminary support for yoga and deep breathing classes as an alternative to antidepressants or as an adjunctive therapy to these drugs.
+On the basis of this study, the team concluded that the 90-minute twice-weekly yoga classes plus practice at home might be all that’s needed to gain the benefits seen and that this study’s findings provide preliminary support for yoga and deep breathing classes as an alternative to antidepressants or as an adjunctive therapy to medication.

-Earlier investigations have suggested that yoga can have positive effects for people with mild depression.
-In 2013 researchers from Duke University Medical Center published a review of yoga’s influence on depression as well as on other major psychiatric disorders.
-The team determined that only four randomly controlled trials focused on depression met the strict criteria established for inclusion in the review.
-After analyzing the 4 studies and their outcomes, the researchers concluded that yoga has a “reasonable benefit” for treating mild depression.
+Investigations elsewhere have suggested that yoga can have positive effects for people with mild depression.
+In 2013 researchers from Duke University Medical Center published a review of yoga’s influence on depression and other major psychiatric disorders.
+After analyzing four relevant studies on the subject, they concluded that yoga has a “reasonable benefit” for treating mild depression.